Presenter: Barbara Griswold, LMFT

 Barbara Griswold, LMFT, is a private practice coach and author of Navigating the Insurance Maze: The Therapist’s Complete Guide to Working with Insurance — And Whether You Should, now out in its seventh edition.
 In private practice in San Jose, California, her passion is teaching therapists about the business essentials of maintaining a thriving practice.
 She’s been interviewed on National Public Radio’s “Morning Edition," and written articles for Psychotherapy Networker and The Therapist magazines.
 She is a past member of the California Association of Marriage and Family Therapists’ Ethics Committee, and a former California Board of Behavioral Sciences examiner.
 She invites you to subscribe to her email newsletter and contact her with your insurance questions at www.theinsurancemaze.com.

 We will be using ZOOM to connect you to the webinar.
-You will receive an email with the link to the webinar approximately 2-3 days before.
+You will receive an email with the link to the webinar after you register for the workshop.
 The link will only be active at the time of the webinar.

 Any questions or problems before connecting can be addressed with Donna Dietz | CSCSW Administrator - email@example.com